waritpongkum/waritpongkum/README.md

 ### 🚀 What I'm Doing Now
 - 🎓 Education: Going to be an applied math student at [KMITL](https://www.kmitl.ac.th/).
-- 📚 Learning: Algebra.
+- 📚 Learning: Algebra
-- 🤖 Interests: AI, Algorithm and Mathematics.
+- 🤖 Interests: AI, Algorithm and Mathematics

 ### 🛠️ My Skills
 **Languages & Frameworks:**